Bootstrap 5

 Across the board we’ve made a number of other enhancements and changes to key components:

-• We’ve overhauled the JavaScript and positioning for our dropdowns as part of our adoption of Popper 2.
+- We’ve overhauled the JavaScript and positioning for our dropdowns as part of our adoption of Popper 2.
 You can see all the options in a new example in our docs and new CSS selectors and data attributes used to position them.

-• Dropdown menus now have a new .dropdown-menu-dark modifier class.
+- Dropdown menus now have a new

-• Added icon examples to our Alert component for adding Bootstrap Icons (or other icon libraries) using utilities
+modifier class to invert the controls, text, and indicators. - Added icon examples to our Alert component for adding Bootstrap Icons (or other icon libraries) using utilities

-• Our close button has been redesigned with an SVG background-image and improved cross-browser styling.
+- Our close button has been redesigned with an SVG

-• We’ve updated navbars with a new .navbar-nav-scroll for vertical max-height and scrolling of when a collapsed navbar is opened
+and scrolling of when a collapsed navbar is opened - List groups have a new

-• List groups have a new .list-group-numbered modifier class that uses pseudo-elements to create numbered list group items.
+modifier class that uses pseudo-elements to create numbered list group items.

 Improved customizing